 As said above, Washington DC subsidizes GED testing, and testing is only open to residents.
 The price of the four individual GED subtests is $3.75 each or $15 for the entire battery.

-If you don’t pass a subtest, there’ll be a 30-day waiting period in the District of Columbia before you can take that subtest again and this also counts for your second retake.
+If you don’t pass a subtest, there’ll be a 30-day waiting period in the District of Columbia before you can take that subtest again, and this also counts for your second retake.
 If you need to retake that section for the third time, you’ll have to wait 60 days before you can try that subject test again.

 Your first two retakes per subject field are free of charge, but after one year, the regular fees will apply again ($3.75 per individual module).
 The free video lessons and practice tests available on this website are courtesy of Onsego, a premium GED prep course recognized by GED Testing Service.

 Free GED Online Prep In DC

-The latest edition of the GED exam is totally computer-formatted, the paper-based version retired, the level was raised as was the price tag.
+The latest edition of the GED exam is totally computer-formatted, the paper-based version retired, and the level was raised, as was the price tag.
 All these changes have urged several states, including New York, Indiana, Montana, and New Hampshire, to choose alternative providers of their high school equivalency exams.
 A student should also visit as many job fairs and education or business events as possible to see what’s expected and going on in the job market.

 Online GED Testing

 Sitting for the GED test online is now possible as well.
 It used to be that for acquiring a GED diploma, your personal appearance at an official D.C. testing site was required.
 Well, now that has changed, as an online version of the GED exam was introduced with an online proctor.
-If you want to read more, check out the post introducing online proctored GED testing.
+If you want to read more, check out the post -> The online proctored GED test.

 For the many people who did not finish high school, there is a possibility to bridge the gap via the General Education Development (GED) program.
 After completing the GED exam, students will receive the GED diploma or certificate, which is recognized by practically all US employers, government agencies, and colleges and universities as equivalent to a high school diploma.